surmwill/recycler_unity/README.md

 - Fully commented and documented
 - List of demos for learning and debugging
 - Easy scene set up: add a recycler component to a `RectTransform` and serialize an entry prefab in it
-- Open source: adapt it to your needs
+- Free and open source: adapt it to your needs

 <b>See videos of all the features [below](https://github.com/surmwill/recycler_unity/blob/master/README.md#feature-videos)</b>